Laminectomy

 Laminectomy surgery: decompression of spinal stenosis

 A laminectomy — or spinal decompression surgery — is performed with a goal of alleviating or eliminating low back pain.
-The procedure involves removing portions of the vertebra to release pressure on the nerves caused by conditions including injury, herniated disks, spinal stenosis, or tumors.
+The procedure involves removing portions of the vertebra to release pressure on the nerves caused by conditions including injury, herniated discs, spinal stenosis, or tumors.

 Spinal stenosis is one of the syndromes that compresses your spinal cord and nerves, and laminectomy is one of the most effective procedures to decompress and relieve that pressure.